dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

   in return [Error Unit ::: (State ::: IO)] unit;
 ~~~

-It is worth mentioning that the code generator needs to do some not as
+It is worth mentioning that the code generator needs to do some not so
 straight-forward things to get the variable names supply for `Mutable`
 variables right.
 This is needed because of the order in which statements are
 generated.
 As was mentioned in the context of declaration statements, the code